 Here are answers to some common questions regarding garlic herb roasted vegetables:

-- How do I ensure my vegetables don’t burn?
-Make sure to spread them out in a single layer on the baking sheet, and stir them halfway through roasting.
+- How do I ensure my vegetables don't burn?
+Spread them in one layer and stir halfway through so they brown evenly.

 - What other herbs can be used instead of garlic?
-You could use shallots or onion powder for a milder taste if you’re looking to avoid garlic.
+You can use shallots or onion powder for a milder flavor if you dont like garlic.

 - Can I make this dish ahead of time?
-Yes!
-You can prepare the vegetables and toss them with oil and seasonings a few hours ahead and roast them just before serving.
+Yes, you can mix veggies with oil and seasonings a few hours early, then roast just before serving.

 - What can I serve with garlic herb roasted vegetables?
-They pair well with grilled meats, quinoa, or as a topping for salads and grain bowls.
+They go great with grilled meats, quinoa or as a topping for salads and grain bowls.

 Conclusion